Interactive Activity

 - Note for instructor: Students may not think that this is their responsibility.
 You can probe how you might support the family to get better services outside of your own program.
 You could also talk about responsibility to help with making phone calls to other professionals.
 You can ask whether dental care is important for educational contexts.

 - Note for instructor: Discuss what behavioural services are, and how they are integrated into early years and school programs.
+You can talk about the different perspectives of behavioural intervention (see the resources listed below) and possible alternatives.
 If a child/student is not getting this service, is there anything you should do while they are on a waitlist?
+Is there anything you should not do?

-- A family is getting a Special Services at Home grant.
-They get $300 per month to pay for a caregiver to come into their home, or to send their son to a specialized program such as a camp, or recreational activity.
+caregiver to come into their home, or to send their son to a specialized program such as a

 - Note for instructor: You can talk about other grants that are available for children/students with disabilities.
 You can also probe the possibility that the family might want to use the funding for supports while they are in your program, and supporting this choice.
+You can also familiarize yourself with the grants that are available to families.

-- Two parents of a child/student in your program/class are both unemployed and collecting Ontario Works.
-They have been on a waitlist for subsidized housing for over two years.
+- Both parents of a child in your class are unemployed and collecting Ontario

-- A family of a child/student in your class/program is Ukrainian and the parents have lived in Canada since just before their son was born.
-They speak Russian at home, but they feel they should speak English with their son because of his speech delays.
+speak Russian at home, but they feel they should speak English with their son because of his

 Case Study Follow Up